hckhanh/imdb-top-movies/README.md

 ## Continuous Integration (Travis CI)

-APK file (Android) and Node.js server are tested and deployed automatically by Travis CI host.
+APK file (Android) ~~and Node.js server are~~ is tested and deployed automatically by Travis CI host.
 Click on the top badge to see more information.